charlesleejy/books/ddia/09-consistency-and-consensus.md

-Chapter 9 of "Designing Data-Intensive Applications" by Martin Kleppmann is titled "Consistency and Consensus."
+### Detailed Summary of Chapter 9: Consistency and Consensus from "Designing Data-Intensive Applications"

 This chapter focuses on the fundamental concepts and algorithms that are crucial for achieving consistency and consensus in distributed systems.
 Here's a detailed summary of the key points covered in this chapter:

 ### **Key Topics and Concepts**